More information

 Portrait Anthony Gavalas

-We are interested in understanding how extracellular signals and intrinsic genetic programs interact to initially dictate cell fate decisions in stem and progenitor cells and eventually establish mature phenotypes.
-Our main focus is the development of the endocrine lineage in the pancreas and the conversion of human pluripotent stem cells into functional beta cells.
+We are interested in understanding how extracellular signals and intrinsic genetic programs interact to dictate cell fate decisions in stem and progenitor cells and establish mature phenotypes.
+Our main focus is the development of the endocrine lineage in the pancreas and the conversion of human pluripotent stem (hPS) cells into functional beta cells.
 Key questions that we are addressing concern the signals that guide cell transitions during pancreas differentiation and the regulators of the timing of these transitions.

 We have identified a new signal, sphingosine-1-phosphate, which plays a conserved role in the aggregation of endocrine cells to form islets.
 The same signaling pathway mediates survival of acinar and endocrine progenitors and triggers their differentiation through stabilization of YAP and attenuation of Notch signaling.
 Extending these findings, we have found that effectors of GPCR signaling regulate lineage allocation during pancreas development.